cg182/python-blackjack/README.md

 # text-blackjack
-Text-based version of blackjack written in Python.
+Simple 1-player text-based version of blackjack written in Python.
+Includes UNIX executable file named "blackjack".
+Dependencies are listed in requirements.txt and can be installed with pip.